folio-org/raml-module-builder/README.md

      }
   }, context);
 ```

-`LiquibaseUtil.initializeSchemaForTenant`
+The `LiquibaseUtil.initializeSchemaForTenant`
-assumes the database is configured.
-The handler is called when module
+assumes that the database is configured.
+The handler is called when the module
 is invoked always (on purge, disable as well).
 Throwing error is problematic
-because postTenant has already done someting.
+because postTenant has already done something.
 And, finally, the status
 code of `ar` is not even inspected.

 For these reasons, in most cases, it is discouraged to call
 `super.postTenant`.
 Instead extend the `loadData` method (see below).

-If your module - based on RMB - does not use a storage there is not
+If your module - based on RMB - does not use a storage then there is not
 a problem - you must not call `super.postTenant` and you can just
 implement an easy postTenant implementation in sync fashion -
 returning 204 for OK/No Content.